jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - **Safeguard evaluation**: ALE for an asset if a safeguard is implemented
       - ALE before safeguard - ALE with safeguard - annual cost of safeguard
       - or (ALE1 - ALE2) - ACS
-    - **Risk**: the possibility or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the > the potential harm, the > the risk
+    - **Risk**: the possibility or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the the greater the potential harm, the greater the risk
+    - **risk appetite** vs. **risk tolerance** vs. **risk capacity** are commonly tested concepts:
+    - **Risk appetite**: the total amount of risk an organization is willing to accept
+    - **Risk tolerance**: the acceptable level of variation in outcomes relative to a specific objective
+    - **Risk capacity**: the maximum amount of risk an organization can support or absorb

 - 1.9.2 Risk analysis, assessment, and scope
   - **Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk